 Well, here’s my story…

-Then, in 2010, the first book I co-authored for children was published in India.
-I went on to publish three more books, mostly narrative non-fiction.
+I started out writing for adults, blogging about multicultural children’s literature, sharing resources and book recommendations.
+In 2010, the first book I co-authored for children was published in India.
+I went on to publish three more books.

 During this time, I realized that my own children raised across cultures didn’t see themselves or their experiences in the books they read.
 I felt compelled to tell our stories, to share the joys and struggles of immigrant life and to explore identities across labels.
 I’m almost always tempted to write about experiences, places, and people less visible in children’s literature.
 Because these stories have the power to take us into newer spaces and into unseen lives, and I hope they leave us more empathetic and inspired to celebrate our diverse world.

 I’m represented for all my literary work by Tracy Marchini at BookEnds Literary Agency.
 Besides writing, I lead story-time based early learning programs in my local communies, and enjoy school visits and speaking opportunities.
 I also offer critique & editorial servies to children’s writers and volunteer my time as the Equity & Inclusion Awards Co-cordinator for the Society of Children’s Book Writers & Illustrators (SCBWI) San Francisco North & East Bay region.
 As one of the co-creators of Storytime Friends, I work with a group of amazing creatives to bring the joy and power of picture books to children’s hospitals.